crcollins/chemtools-webapp/README.md

     /chem/<NAME>.png
     /chem/<NAME>.png?size=20

-The whole thing is very hackish and is just intended to allow a preview of the molecule without having to open it in gaussian.
-As expected of a 2D Image, Three demensionality is poorly shown. this is especiially apparent in molecules with TMS and Carbazole. (also compounded with the fact that the fragments have a hackish transform to align them)
+The whole thing is very hackish and is just intended to allow a preview of the molecule without having to open it in Gaussian.
+As expected of a 2D Image, Three dimensionality is poorly shown. this is especially apparent in molecules with TMS and Carbazole. (also compounded with the fact that the fragments have a hackish transform to align them)

     /chem/7k_TON_7k_7k.png